bacall213/ninja-mem/README.md

 ## Notes
 - Install instructions have not been checked
-- Free memory grabbed from /proc/meminfo and divided by 1000 to get MB
+- Data parsed from the output of the `free` command
+- Formula: (Used / Total) * 100
+- Output is limited by printf to a whole number up to three digits
+- No "max value" checking is performed